Peziiim/Payments-service/README.md

 # Payments-service
+<h1>Project with educational purposes only</h1>
 A web service project for payments